andreasvarga/PeriodicSystems.jl/docs/src/index.md

 periodic control problems as for example, satellite attitude control, helicopter forward flight control, orbital stabilization of underactuated systems, etc. Besides that, periodic systems represent a general framework to analyze and design multi-rate sampled-data systems.

 The targeted functionality of this package is described in [1] and will cover both continuous-time and discrete-time periodic systems.
-The following categories of functions are implemented of planned:
+The following categories of functions are implemented or planned:

 **Building periodic system state-space models**